Jul 8, 2016

-Each May, the archaeologists of the Presidio Trust are back at work excavating around Pershing Square on the Main Post, so we bring you the Discovery of the Month from the FIELD!
-This month, our report comes from archaeologist Kari Jones.
+Each May, Presidio archaeologists are back at work excavating around Pershing Square at the Main Post, so we bring you this Discovery of the Month from the FIELD!
+This month, our report comes from Archaeologist Kari Jones.

 According to Kari, “To build the adobe buildings of El Presidio, the Spanish would dig a trench and carefully place serpentinite stones to form the foundations.”
 They would then fill in the trench and stack adobe (AKA, sun-dried mud) bricks on top to form the walls of the building.
 “What’s exciting about this photo is that you can actually see the ground where the builders stood to dig the trench, lay the foundations, and build the walls of the western wing of El Presidio in 1815,” Kari said.
 “These buildings stood and were used by the Spanish and eventually the United States Army until 1906 when they were so badly damaged in the San Francisco earthquake that the Army tore them down.
 This buried the foundations, therefore preserving them until we uncovered them over 100 years later.”